MG-RAST/Skyport2-Workflows-Tutorial/01-Install.md

 # Installation

-We are going to ask you to install two powerful, versatile computing tools on your laptop.
+We are going to ask you to install docker, a powerful, versatile computing tool on your laptop.

-Both of these are meta-tools that manage other programs.
+Then we will use docker to run cwltool and awe-submit, both of which are meta-tools that manage other programs.

+Common Workflow Language is the protocol for telling cwltool and awe-submit how to run programs.

+We will use cwltool to run a toy workflow locally and awe-submit to send a bioinformatics workflow to a compute server.

 ## Docker

-Install  Docker CE for your desktop from https://docs.docker.com/v17.09/engine/installation/#server
+Install  *Docker CE* for your desktop from https://docs.docker.com/v17.09/engine/installation/#server

 You will need to choose your operating system to get the right installer.
-The installers are about 500Mb.
+The installers are about 600Mb.

 What does docker do?
 Docker allows running commands in pre-configured *containers* that include programs, operating systems, and sometimes training data bundled together.
 Docker manages starting